 For my theme, it says the main column width is 675 pixels, or 778 pixels when using the full-width page layout.
 So, if I’m using an image in a blog post, and I don’t intend for anyone to do things with it other than look at it in that blog post, I really don’t need to store it in a size any larger than 675 pixels.

 My theme wants featured images to be at least 1180 pixels, so I really don’t need any of my images bigger than that if their only purpose is adding decoration to my posts.

 Why does that matter?
-A small image size in pixels means fewer kB, which allows you to save storage room.
+A smaller image size in pixels means fewer kB, which allows you to save storage room.

 Use an embed block

 One of the convenient things about the block editor is that you can easily embed content from different kinds of sites.
 If you want to use images from Flickr or Instagram, embedding them by pasting the URL into the block editor is a quick and easy way to include those images in your post.